italoknd/italoknd/README.md

 ##

-- 📚 I’m currently learning Vue JS
+- 📚 I’m currently learning Vue JS && JavaScript!
 - ⚡ Fun fact: When I was a kiddo, I dreamt to be a DJ!
 XD

 <div align="left">